XML RSS

 But best of all is a good hat and sufficient shading when the sun is at its strongest.

-Remember the Australian Slip, Slop, Slap campaign?
 In the eighties skin cancer had reached almost epidemic proportions in Australia.
 The campaign encouraged people to slip into some clothing, slop on some sunscreen and slap on a hat - and preferably sun glasses, too.

 The message worked and the skin cancer rates plummeted.
 The advice still holds good today, only the best sunscreens to slop on are natural sunscreens with titanium dioxide and other health-friendly and environment-friendly ingredients.

-If you do like being in the sun and like to devlop a tan, increase your exposure to the sun gradually and take advantage of natural shade during the hottest part of the day.
+If you do like being in the sun and like to develop a tan, increase your exposure to the sun gradually and take advantage of natural shade during the hottest part of the day.

 Sitting beneath a tree in dappled shade you are protected from a lot of (but not all) the ultraviolet radiation that does the damage to your skin.

 However, you should still limit your exposure to sunlight, even when sitting under a tree.
-Some radiation does still get through.

-From The Best Sunscreens are Natural Sunscreens! back to Natural Body Care
+The Best Sunscreens are Natural Sunscreens!
+TOP

 Greenfootsteps Home - for more easy green living ideas